ascherer/cwebbin/README.txt

 So here are some words about the `special features':

-   - [GENERAL] The complete source code can (or at least at some point of time could) be recompiled with SAS/C for AmigaOS, with Borland C/C++ 3.1 for MS/DOS, with MS/VC++ 4.1 and 6.0 for MS/Windows, and with CC, C89, and GCC for UNIX without the need for further changes.
-Well, to be honest, the complete source code was only compiled using GCC.

    - [GENERAL] The `+l' (or `-l') option with its argument `X' causes CWEAVE to prepend `X' to `cwebmac.tex' in the first line of the output file.
      `X' may be any string of characters (case dependent and possibly empty),